 Maiti, G.; Kundu, P.; Guin, C. One-pot synthesis of dihydropyrimidinones catalysed by lithium bromide: an improved procedure for the Biginelli reaction.
 Tetrahedron Lett.
 2003, 44 (13) , 2757-2758.

 Meek, K. M.; Sharick, S.; Ye, Y.; Winey, K. I.; Elabd, Y. A. Bromide and Hydroxide Conductivity-Morphology Relationships in Polymerized Ionic Liquid Block Copolymers.
 Macromolecules 2015, 48 (14) , 4850-4862.

 Harmful if swallowed.
 Causes skin irritation.
 Causes serious eye irritation.
 May cause an allergic skin reaction.

 Avoid breathing dust/fume/gas/mist/vapours/spray.
-Wear protective gloves/protective clothing/eye protection/face protection.
+Wear protective gloves and eye/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-Take off contaminated clothing and wash before reuse.
-IF SWALLOWED: Call a POISON CENTER or doctor/physician if you feel unwell.
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Wash contaminated clothing before reuse.
 Dispose of contents/container in accordance with local/regional/national/international regulations.